Chino Hills High School: Extracurricular activities

-The CHHS Dance Team is ranked one of the top teams in the nation, breaking all-time high school dance team records multiple years in a row.
-In both 2017 and 2018, the Dance Team placed first in seven different dance categories at both USA National Finals in Anaheim, CA and the Contest of Champions Nationals in Orlando, Florida.
+The CHHS Dance Team is ranked as one of the top teams in the nation, breaking all-time high school dance team records multiple years in a row.
+In both 2017 and 2018, the Dance Team placed first in seven different dance categories at both the USA National Finals in Anaheim, CA, and the Contest of Champions Nationals in Orlando, Florida.
 In 2016, the team received 1st place in the Small Lyrical Championship Division at USA Nationals in Anaheim, CA. The team is also recognized for its 2016 hip-hop routine that won multiple awards at regional and state competitions and was performed at the CIF Varsity Boys Basketball game at the Honda Center.

 The CHHS Spiritleaders have frequently made both US Spiritleaders and USA nationals.
-The 2008 Mascots are the only CHHS spiritleading team to have medaled at the USA National Finals, taking 3rd in 2008.
-Students can also participate in many after school variety sports, such as football, volleyball, wrestling, baseball, softball, boys' and girls' basketball, boys' and girls' water polo and swimming, boys' and girls' tennis, boys' and girls' golf, and track and field.
+The 2008 Mascots are the only CHHS Spiritleading team to have medaled at the USA National Finals, taking 3rd in 2008.
+Students can also participate in many after-school variety sports, such as football, volleyball, wrestling, baseball, softball, boys' and girls' basketball, boys' and girls' water polo and swimming, boys' and girls' tennis, boys' and girls' golf, and track and field.

 CHHS Boys’ Basketball won the CIF State Championship in 2018.

-Chino Hills High School has an indoor percussion ensemble, competing in the WGI (Winter Guard International) Scholastic division.
-The school has won World Percussion championship titles in 2012, 2013, 2015, 2017, 2018 and 2019.
+Chino Hills High School has one of the best indoor percussion ensemble, competing in the WGI (Winter Guard International) Scholastic division.
+The school has won World Percussion championship titles in 2012, 2013, 2015, 2017, 2018, 2019, and 2024.

-The CHHS Band Program has won the WGI Championships in Dayton, Ohio 3 times in a row as of February 2020.
-Their score in the 2017 (98.613) broke the record for highest score achieved in the history of the WGI Champs.
+The Chino Hills Percussion Ensemble has won the WGI Percussion Scholastic World Championships multiple times in Dayton, Ohio, holding the most gold medals in their division, with a total of 7 gold medals, and have never placed below second in 12 years.
+Their score in the 2017 finals (98.613) broke the record for highest score achieved in the history of the WGI Championships.
+The marching band program has won gold in the Western Band Association every year from 2017-2023 excluding 2020 during the pandemic.